Coverdell History, Family Crest & Coats of Arms

 The ancestors of the bearers of the Coverdell family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in Coverdale, a dale in the far east of the Yorkshire Dales, North Yorkshire.

 This web page shows only a small excerpt of our Coverdell research.
-Another 58 words (4 lines of text) covering the years 1245, 1297, 1379, 1625, 1809, 1488, 1568, 1535, 1551 and 1553 are included under the topic Early Coverdell History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1245, 1297, 1379, 1625, 1809, 1488, 1568, 1535, 1551, 1553 and 1529 are included under the topic Early Coverdell History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Coverdell include Coverdale, Coverdill, Coverdall, Couerdale and others.

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Coverdell or a variant listed above: Thomas Coverdale who arrived in Maryland in 1669.